These butter shortbread cookies are the best shortbread cookies! The butter melts in your mouth. Make them, offer them, freeze them.

 - 2 cups salted butter, cold and cut into pieces

-- 1 cup packed light brown sugar
+- 1 cup packaged light brown sugar

-- 4 1/2 cups all purpose flour, divided
+- 4 1/2 cups all-purpose flour, divided

-- Optional: Your favorite sprinkles
+- Optional: your favorite sprinkles